Muhammad-Usama-1/infra-setup-terrafrom/ansible/readme.md

 It's also recommended to install python-pip, python-apt, python-apt-common with the following command:

 sudo apt-get install -y python-pip python-apt python-apt-common

+# | Ansible Ad-Hoc Commands & Modules |

+used for one time task

+ansible groupname -m modulename -a 'argument' ansible playbook for repetitive task

+first create a user
+useradd usama
+echo 'taha:redhat' | sudo chpasswd
+echo "taha" ALL=(ALL) NOPASSWD:ALL | sudo tee /etc/sudoers.d/taha

+check ssh
+copy the keygen result to nodes with new user

+lets see module for copy

+---

 # host file